100 Notable alumni of

 -

-Alexandra Swe Wagner is an American television host.
-She is the host of Alex Wagner Tonight on MSNBC and the author of FutureFace: A Family Mystery, an Epic Quest, and the Secret to Belonging (One World/Random House).
+Alexandra Swe Wagner is an American journalist and television host.
+She is a senior political analyst and was the host of Alex Wagner Tonight on MSNBC.
+She is the author of FutureFace: A Family Mystery, an Epic Quest, and the Secret to Belonging (One World/Random House).
 She was a contributor for CBS News and is a contributing editor at The Atlantic.
 In 2022, she hosted the first season of Netflix's The Mole reboot.
-Previously, she was the anchor of the daytime program Now with Alex Wagner (2011–2015) on MSNBC and the co-host of The Circus on Showtime.
+Previously, she was the anchor of the daytime program Now with Alex Wagner (2011–2015), the evening program Alex Wagner Tonight (2022-2025), on MSNBC, and the co-host of The Circus on Showtime.
 From November 2016 until March 2018, she was a TV co-anchor on CBS This Morning Saturday.
 She has also been a senior editor at The Atlantic magazine since April 2016.

 -